arnhrwd/dragon/README.md

 ## Metrics Monitor

-Metrics is available only in Cluster mode.
+Metrics is available only in Network mode.
 A simple text based metrics monitor can be run:

     java -cp dragon.jar dragon.MetricsMonitor -t TOPOLOGY_NAME

-Note that the Metrics Monitor needs the `dragon.network.remote.hosts` parameter to be set, that lists all Dragon hosts in the system.
+Note that the Metrics Monitor needs the `dragon.network.hosts` parameter to be set, that lists all Dragon hosts in the system.

 # Porting from an Apache Storm Project